XML RSS

 When cancer cells spread and form a new tumor in a different location, it is called a metastatic tumor.
 The cells of the metastatic tumor come from the original tumor.

-If say, colon cancer spreads to the liver, the metastatic tumor in the liver is made up of colon cancer cells and not liver cells.
 It is then called metastatic colon cancer and not liver cancer.
 When these cells are examined with a microscope they usually look the same as the cells in the colon.

 Symptoms